Meng0625/immcantation/docs/docker/guide.rst

 Performs automated detection of the clonal assignment threshold.

 Arguments:
    -d           Change-O formatted TSV (TAB) file.
    -m           Method.
                 Defaults to density.
-   -l  Model when "-m gmm" is specified.
-       Defaults to "gamma-gamma".
    -n           Sample name or run identifier which will be used as the output file prefix.
                 Defaults to a truncated version of the input filename.
    -o           Output directory.
                 Defaults to current directory.
    -p           Number of subprocesses for multiprocessing tools.
                 Defaults to the available processing units.
+   --model      Model when "-m gmm" is specified.
+                Defaults to "gamma-gamma".
+   --subsample  Number of distances to downsample the data to before distance calculation.
    -h           Display help.

 **Clonal threshold inferrence example**